yanns/octopress/source/_posts/2016-02-10-trampoline-execution-context-with-scala-futures.markdown

 ### Should we use the trampoline EC?

-If you are quite confident with EC, then you can use this trampoline EC if:
+When we are confident with execution contexts, I thing we can use this trampoline EC if:

-- you are sure that the callback is running very fast.
+- the callback is running very fast.
 For example:
 ```scala
 def multiplyBy2(f: Future[Long]): Future[Long] =
   f.map(_ * 2)(trampolineEC)
 ```
-- you never call some blocking IO.
+- we never call some blocking IO.
 This point can be tricky: some scala libs can use some java libs that use InputStream or OutputStream that can block.

 If you are unsure, use the standard EC.